robertfrosty/souptime/readme.md

 ***https://whoaitssouptime.ca***

 Base Website Design For WhoaIt'sSoupTime, with any sensitive information removed.
-This website is written in HTML/CSS and mainly vanilla Javascript (specific libraries like leaflet.js and dragscroll.js are used), and hosted using a nginx & uWSGI web server that serves python web applications, all built on linux (of course), and provided by DigitalOcean.
+This website is written in HTML/CSS and entirely vanilla Javascript, and hosted using a nginx & uWSGI web server that serves python web applications, all built on linux (of course), and provided by DigitalOcean.

+On the backend on the server there is a cronjob that is responsible for scheduling the scrapecurious.py file, which scrapes any new soup content from epicurious using BS4.

 ***Homepage Production Version***